kaisenlinux/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 The data mover information and backup repository information are the same with DataUpload CRD.
 DataDownload CRD defines the same status as DataUpload CRD with nearly the same meanings.

-Below is the full spec of DataUpload CRD:
+Below is the full spec of DataDownload CRD:
 ```
 apiVersion: apiextensions.k8s.io/v1alpha1
 kind: CustomResourceDefinition